CVE-2022-27926 is a vulnerability in Zimbra Collaboration

 Vulnerability Analysis

 CVE-2022-27926 is exploitable with network access, requires user interaction.
 This vulnerability is considered to have a low attack complexity.
-It has an exploitability score of 2.8 out of four.
+This vulnerability is known to be actively exploited by threat actors.
 The potential impact of an exploit of this vulnerability is considered to have a small impact on confidentiality and integrity, and no impact on availability.

 What is a XSS Vulnerability?